-Dance in Process (DiP) is the signature program of Gibney Dance’s Choreographic Center at 890 Broadway.
+Dance in Process (DiP) is the signature program of Gibney Dance’s Choreographic Centers.
 DiP provides nuanced creative residency support for mid-career New York City-based artists by offering continuous, concentrated access to studio rehearsal space, a significant stipend, and technical and administrative resources.

-Thanks to a generous $750,000 gift from The Andrew W. Mellon Foundation, the DiP program—initially developed over a two-year pilot period—has expanded to fund 30 three-week residencies for 30 artists over the next three years.
-Read it in the New York Times »
+DiP received generous support from The Andrew W. Mellon Foundation for a three year residency cycle (FY15-17) that provided 30 three-week residencies for 30 artists Read it in the New York Times »

 Learn more about our DiP artists and the work they created during their residency here.

 In association with JACK

 Virginia native Reginald Ellis Crump, aka Monstah Black, has been creating and presenting work in New York from since 1999 as a performance artist, dancer, choreographer, musician and composer.
 Known for his cultural grab-bag approach, he enjoys mixing influences and allusions from many sources and traditions.
 In choreography, he infuses modern dance with shades of disco and funk and the comic, hyper-performative and sometimes confrontational style of address of burlesque, adding a dash of various martial arts and the expressive slow- motion acrobatics of Japanese Butoh.
 He has choreographed for nightclubs, art galleries, black box theaters, and warehouses throughout Washington D.C., New York City, and Europe.
 His work has been seen and heard at The National Theater, New York Live Arts, Dance New Amsterdam, Dixon Place, Movement Research, and many other venues.
 Monstah is also the front man for his band The Sonic Leroy as well as vocalist for the electro pop duo The Blakz.
 He performs frequently as a guest vocalist for the electro dance band Girls Like Bass.